elixir-lang/elixir/docs/2_diving_in.md

     ...> end
     3

 Both formats are simply different ways of expressing key-value arguments.
-Key-value arguments are simply a list of two-item tuples, where the first element is an atom representing the key and the second is the value.
+Key-value arguments are a list of two-item tuples, where the first element is an atom representing the key and the second is the value.
 Elixir provides a syntax-shortcut for creating such key-values:

     iex> [a: 1, b: 2]
     [{:a, 1}, {:b, 2}]